 Fixing Ctrl+Backtick in VSCode

 Yesterday, I encountered this issue while coding with Visual Studio Code.
 The default terminal shortcut Ctrl+` didn't work on my new laptop.
-After some research, I learned that some CJK keyboards/IMEs may reserve it for internal use, and the reserved key can still be used globally.
+After some research, I found that some CJK keyboards/IMEs may reserve this shortcut for internal use, and the reserved key can still be used globally.
 So I tried to write a fixer to register it as a global hotkey and forward its keypress messages.
 Fortunately, it worked.

 While it would be ideal to implement the fixer as a VSCode extension, I'm not familiar with front-end development.
 Currently, the fixer runs continuously in the background whenever the system is running, leading to some unnecessary troubles: